 One of the most important parts of your Kickoff experience is sharing your chapter and community calendars with new members.
 This is one of the best ways you can ensure a strong semester with high engagement.
 Give all members and prospects the chance to plan ahead and prioritize BBYO throughout the semester.

-Explore share squares, digital flyers, and Instagram story templates in five color sets to let everyone in your community know about your Kickoff event.
+Explore share squares, digital flyers, and Instagram story templates to let everyone in your community know about your Kickoff event.
 Add your event information and go crazy posting and sharing.
 Every BBYO community has access to a Canva account.
 Contact your Regional Mazkirm or Staff to get access.Design on GoogleDesign on Canva

 Print these lawn signs (12"w x 18"h) for your new AITs and MITs (new members)!Access

 Give Bid Cards to a prospective member to help you make the ‘ask’ to join AZA or BBG.

 Membership cards can be ordered through Chroma.
 Ask your Regional Staff if you're interested in placing an order.

 Put your event sign-in information on this graphic to easily track attendance.
 Available in four color variations.Access

 Share all of your Kickoff posts with the hashtag #BBYOKickoff to showcase all of the incredible events happening around the world.
 Maybe if you're lucky you'll get a shout out from @BBYOInsider.